abhishekmaroon5/Speech_Emotion_Recognition_with_ptm/Dimensionality_Reduction.md

 - Lack of interpretability: Unlike PCA, the new dimensions may not have clear interpretations.
 Loss of information: Similar to other dimensionality reduction techniques, there is a loss of information when projecting to a lower-dimensional space.

+- Comparison with PCA:
+PCA is based on finding the principal components that maximize variance, while GRP uses random projections.
+- PCA has an interpretation in terms of the original features, while GRP's new dimensions might not have such clear interpretations.
+- ¯GRP can be faster for very high-dimensional data, but PCA might be more accurate in preserving variance.

 ## Truncated SVD
 🔍 **Eckart-Young Truncated Singular Value Decomposition (eYSVD)**